dWayne1420/fcj-workshop-template-main/content/4-EventParticipated/4.1-Event1/_index.md

 Migrating to a modular system — each function is an **independent service** communicating via **events**, built on three core pillars:

-- **Queue Management**: Handles asynchronous tasks reliably.Ensures smooth communication between services without blocking.
+- **Queue Management**: Handle asynchronous tasks
-- **Caching Strategy**: Optimizes performance and reduces latency.Reduces repeated computations and database load.
+- **Caching Strategy**: Optimize performance
-- **Message Handling**: Enables flexible, event-driven communication.
+- **Message Handling**: Flexible inter-service communication

-Supports pub/sub, point-to-point, and streaming patterns.
-### Domain-Driven Design (DDD) – Workshop Notes
+#### Domain-Driven Design (DDD)

-**Overview:**
-DDD helps align software design with business needs, reducing complexity in large systems.
-Focused on applying practical techniques during modernization using AI tools like Amazon Q Developer.

-**Four-Step Method (As presented in the workshop):**
-- **Identify Domain Events** – Capture key business events that drive the system.
-- **Arrange Timeline** – Map events in chronological order to understand flow.
-- **Identify Actors** – Determine users or systems interacting with these events.
-- **Define Bounded Contexts** – Separate the system into independent domains for clarity and scalability.

-**Workshop Case Study:**
-- **Bookstore Example:**
+- **Four-step method**: Identify domain events → arrange timeline → identify actors → define bounded contexts
-  - Demonstrated real-world DDD application.
+- **Bookstore case study**: Demonstrates real-world DDD application
-  - Domain events: “Order Placed”, “Payment Completed”, “Book Shipped”.
-  - Bounded contexts: Order Management, Payment Processing, Inventory.

-**Context Mapping:**
-- 7 patterns introduced for integrating bounded contexts:
+- **Context mapping**: 7 patterns for integrating bounded contexts
-  - Shared Kernel, Customer-Supplier, Conformist, Anticorruption Layer, Open Host Service, Published Language, Separate Ways.

-**Key Takeaways:**
-- Using DDD reduces tight coupling and improves system clarity.
-- Amazon Q Developer can assist in modeling, generating code, and documentation for bounded contexts.
-- Context mapping ensures smooth communication between independent services during modernization.

 #### Event-Driven Architecture

-- **Integration patterns**: Publish/Subscribe, Point-to-Point, Streaming
+- **3 integration patterns**: Publish/Subscribe, Point-to-point, Streaming
-- **Benefits**: Loose coupling, scalable, resilient
+- **Benefits**: Loose coupling, scalability, resilience
-- **Sync vs Async**: Trade-offs for performance and reliability
+- **Sync vs async comparison**: Understanding the trade-offs

 #### Compute Evolution

-- **Shared Responsibility**: EC2 → ECS → Fargate → Lambda
+- **Shared Responsibility Model**: EC2 → ECS → Fargate → Lambda
-- **Serverless**: No server management, auto-scaling, pay-per-use
+- **Serverless benefits**: No server management, auto-scaling, pay-for-value
-- **Choosing Compute**: Functions vs Containers based on workload
+- **Functions vs Containers**: Criteria for appropriate choice

 #### Amazon Q Developer

-- Automates **SDLC tasks**: planning → coding → testing → deployment → maintenance
+- **SDLC automation**: From planning to maintenance
-- Supports **code transformation**: Java upgrades, .NET modernization
+- **Code transformation**: Java upgrade, .NET modernization
-- Works with **AWS Transform agents**: VMware, Mainframe, .NET migrations
+- **AWS Transform agents**: VMware, Mainframe, .NET migration

 ### Key Takeaways

 #### Design Mindset

-- **Business-first approach**: Start from business needs
+- **Business-first approach**: Always start from the business domain, not the technology
-- **Ubiquitous language**: Shared vocabulary between business & tech
+- **Ubiquitous language**: Importance of a shared vocabulary between business and tech teams
-- **Bounded contexts**: Manage complexity in large systems
+- **Bounded contexts**: Identifying and managing complexity in large systems

 #### Technical Architecture

-- **Event storming**: Model business processes effectively
+- **Event storming technique**: Practical method for modeling business processes
-- Use **event-driven communication** to reduce tight coupling
+- Use **event-driven communication** instead of synchronous calls
-- **Integration patterns**: Apply sync, async, pub/sub, streaming as needed
+- **Integration patterns**: When to use sync, async, pub/sub, streaming
-- **Compute selection**: Decide between VM, containers, or serverless based on use case
+- **Compute spectrum**: Criteria for choosing between VM, containers, and serverless

 #### Modernization Strategy

-- **Phased Approach**: Follow a clear roadmap, avoid rushing
+- **Phased approach**: No rushing — follow a clear roadmap
-- **7Rs Framework**: Multiple modernization paths depending on application
+- **7Rs framework**: Multiple modernization paths depending on the application
-- **ROI Measurement**: Focus on cost reduction and business agility
+- **ROI measurement**: Cost reduction + business agility

 ### Applying to Work

-- **Apply DDD**: Event storming sessions with business teams
+- **Apply DDD** to current projects: Event storming sessions with business teams
-- **Refactor Microservices**: Use bounded contexts to define service boundaries
+- **Refactor microservices**: Use bounded contexts to define service boundaries
-- **Implement Event-Driven Patterns**: Replace some synchronous calls with async messaging
+- **Implement event-driven patterns**: Replace some sync calls with async messaging
-- **Adopt Serverless**: Pilot AWS Lambda where suitable
+- **Adopt serverless**: Pilot AWS Lambda for suitable use cases
-- **Try Amazon Q Developer**: Integrate into dev workflow to boost productivity
+- **Try Amazon Q Developer**: Integrate into the dev workflow to boost productivity

 ### Event Experience

-**Learning from Speakers**
+Attending the **“GenAI-powered App-DB Modernization”** workshop was extremely valuable, giving me a comprehensive view of modernizing applications and databases using advanced methods and tools.
+Key experiences included:

+#### Learning from highly skilled speakers
-- Gained best practices in modern application design from AWS and tech experts
+- Experts from AWS and major tech organizations shared **best practices** in modern application design.
-- Understood real-world application of DDD and Event-Driven Architecture

-**Hands-On Exposure**
+- Through real-world case studies, I gained a deeper understanding of applying **DDD** and **Event-Driven Architecture** to large projects.

+#### Hands-on technical exposure
-- Event storming sessions helped model business processes into domain events
+- Participating in **event storming** sessions helped me visualize how to **model business processes** into domain events.
-- Learned splitting microservices and defining bounded contexts
-- Explored sync vs async communication patterns, including pub/sub, point-to-point, streaming

-**Leveraging Tools**
+- Learned how to **split microservices** and define **bounded contexts** to manage large-system complexity.
+- Understood trade-offs between **synchronous and asynchronous communication** and integration patterns like **pub/sub, point-to-point, streaming**.

+#### Leveraging modern tools
-- Explored **Amazon Q Developer** for SDLC automation from planning to maintenance
+- Explored **Amazon Q Developer**, an AI tool for SDLC support from planning to maintenance.
-- Automated code transformation and piloted serverless with **AWS Lambda**
+- Learned to **automate code transformation** and pilot serverless with **AWS Lambda** to improve productivity.

-#### Networking and Discussions
+#### Networking and discussions
-- Opportunities to exchange ideas with experts, peers, and business teams
-- Enhanced **ubiquitous language** between business and tech
+- The workshop offered opportunities to exchange ideas with experts, peers, and business teams, enhancing the **ubiquitous language** between business and tech.
-- Real-world examples highlighted the **business-first approach**
+- Real-world examples reinforced the importance of the **business-first approach** rather than focusing solely on technology.

-#### Lessons Learned
+#### Lessons learned
-- DDD + Event-Driven patterns reduce **coupling** and improve **scalability** and **resilience**
+- Applying DDD and event-driven patterns reduces **coupling** while improving **scalability** and **resilience**.
-- Modernization requires a **phased approach** with **ROI measurement**; rushing is risky
+- Modernization requires a **phased approach** with **ROI measurement**; rushing the process can be risky.
-- AI tools like **Amazon Q Developer** can **boost productivity** when integrated into workflows
+- AI tools like Amazon Q Developer can significantly **boost productivity** when integrated into the current workflow.

-#### Event Photos
+#### Some event photos
 *Add your event photos here*

-> Overall, the workshop provided technical knowledge and reshaped thinking on application design, system modernization, and cross-team collaboration.
+> Overall, the event not only provided technical knowledge but also helped me reshape my thinking about application design, system modernization, and cross-team collaboration.